What are some examples of topical antibiotics for acne?

 The most common topical antibiotic used in dermatology today for the treatment of acne is clindamycin.
 Clindamycin directly targets the p. acnes bacteria that causes acne.
 Clindamycin is frequently combined with benzoyl peroxide in what is called “combination medicines.”
 Erythromycin is another topical antibiotic that is used to treat acne.
 Dapsone is an antimicrobial medication that is used similarly to a topical antibiotic.

 Depending on the severity of your acne, your dermatologist may decide to give you a topical antibiotic, an oral antibiotic or both.
 Topical antibiotics are sufficient for the treatment of acne in many patients.
-However, some patients need an oral antibiotic in order to treat their acne.
+Some patients need an oral antibiotic in order to treat their acne.
 Both topical and oral antibiotics are often combined with other medications in order to get optimal results.
 Benzoyl peroxide is commonly combined with Clindamycin (in medications such as Duac, Benzaclin and Acanya) and these formulations have been clinically shown to be superior to either ingredient on its own.
 In recent years, Clindamycin has been combined with tretinoin (in medications such as Ziana and Veltin.)
 Oral antibiotics are often used in combination with topical medications such as retinoids, topical antibiotics and benzoyl peroxide.

 Can you do in-office procedures to treat acne if you are using a topical antibiotic?